DsPan98/AC_webpage/README.md

        ```bash
        npm run dev
        ```
-        Because this is a public project, I dont feel comfortable leaving my api key around.
+        Because this is a public project, I dont feel comfortable leaving my api keys laying around.
+For my own development environment I added the key within .env file, but I left it out when I pushed the project into git.

 ### Running Tests